Saskatchewan Safety Council

 In 2017, the Saskatchewan Safety Council Board of Directors reached an agreement for the acquisition of a 30-acre parcel of land located on the Regina Bypass route in the Rural Municipality of Sherwood, pending subdivision approval.

 To support this project, in 2022 the Saskatchewan Safety Council received a very generous gift of 30 acres of land located on the Regina By-pass.
-This land has successfully been subdivided and rezoned correctly to allow for this development.
+Thanks to support of additional private donors, corporate sponsorships and reserve revenue from Safety Council operations, this land has successfully been subdivided and rezoned correctly to allow for this development.

 Picture